 TSI Architecture

-TSI is implemented in pure C (C11 standard) with no runtime dependencies.
+TSI is implemented in Rust with a single static binary and zero runtime dependencies.

 Advantages